Get Ready to Fast Track Your Future

 We are happy to share that Indigenous Tourism BC (ITBC) is supporting enrollment in BCHA’s Fast Track series for eligible participants!

-• Fully funded access to this training series is available for Indigenous tourism businesses, First Nations communities, and Indigenous peoples in BC.
+• Fully funded access to this training series is available for Indigenous tourism businesses, First Nations communities and Indigenous peoples in BC.

 • Visit ITBC’s website to learn more about the Indigenous Tourism Training Initiative (ITTI), review eligibility requirements.

-signature series
+series registration

-Sponsored by foodbuy
+Sponsored by eden textile

 Sessions: